 Miquel Alzueta is often defined as an outsider who went from editing books to curating emerging artworks.
 Now, with the opening of Madrid and the intention to continue expanding, he is passing the baton to his daughter Júlia Alzueta.

-Marqués de Monasterio Street, 1
+Location: Marqués de Monasterio street, 1

 Art galleries in the neighborhood of Las Letras